chrisK824/fastapi-gae-logging/README.md

 ## Dependencies
 This tool is built upon the following packages:

-- `starlette`: A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+- `starlette`: Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.
+FastAPI is built on top of Starlette.
 - `google-cloud-logging`: Google Cloud Logging API client library for logging and managing logs in Google Cloud Platform.